getgrav/grav-learn/pages/07.cli-console/05.scripted-upgrades/docs.md

 ## Prerequisites

+[version=15]
-Like with Grav, you need PHP **v5.6.\*** or above.
+Like with Grav, you need PHP **v5.6.4** or above.
 This also applies for the command line (CLI), so if you have multiple versions installed use the one which refers to the right version.
 Use the command `php -v` to check your default version, mine is **PHP 5.4.45**.

 On shared environments, check with your host which command to use for CLI.
 In my case, this is `php56` which with `-v` returns **PHP 5.6.28**.
 This also means prepending every path like this: `php56 vendor/bin/dep list`.
+[/version]
+[version=16]
+Like with Grav, you need PHP **v7.1.3** or above.
+This also applies for the command line (CLI), so if you have multiple versions installed use the one which refers to the right version.
+Use the command `php -v` to check your default version, mine is **PHP 5.4.45**.

+On shared environments, check with your host which command to use for CLI.
+In my case, this is `php71` which with `-v` returns **PHP 7.1.26**.
+This also means prepending every path like this: `php71 vendor/bin/dep list`.
+[/version]

 Some hosts also allow you to select your default PHP version to use for CLI, check with your host how to do this.